anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I believe that every person is born with talent.
+Quote: One secret of success in life is for a man to be ready for his opportunity when it comes.

-By: Maya Angelou
+By: Benjamin Disraeli